arcamaxpub/dokku-kibana/Readme.md

 Step 5: Optionally, configure users:

-1. Log in with the superuser `elastic` and the saved password from Step 2.
+1. Log into https://kibana.arcamax.net/ with the superuser `elastic` and the saved password from Step 2.
 2. In the hamburger menu, go to `Management -> Stack Management -> Security -> Roles` & `Management -> Stack Management -> Security -> Users`.
 3. Create any roles & users of the system.